 Ms. Carmona, who contributed to the deal, pointed out that Spain’s legislation against gender violence has fortunately gone a long way, but highlighted that more work needs to be done to eradicate deep-rooted machismo in Spanish society.

 It has been over a decade that Spain introduced gender violence courts.
 The country has implemented a comprehensive strategy, coordinating different private and public institutions.
-A year ago, Spain elected Parliament with a record-breaking number of women, 139 of 350 lawmakers.
+A year ago, Spain elected a Parliament with a record-breaking number of women, 139 of 350 lawmakers.
 The center-right government of Mariano Rajoy, which came into power in December 2011, has been trying to shed Spain’s reputation as a traditional and male-dominated society.

 “But part of the problem is trying to solve a problem when it no longer can be solved,” Miguel Lorente, a former government representative on gender violence, pointed out.
 “There should be a pact against machismo, not against gender violence, just like we have made a pact against terrorism, not against violence caused by terrorism.”